seem0099/noteX/README.md

 ```

 ## Notice
-Since cloudsigma tightened their security for trial account i can't update script anymore, because i have no vps to use for now im relying on ssh site accounts
+Since cloudsigma tightened their security for trial account i cannot update script anymore, because i have no vps to use for now im relying on ssh site accounts